National Fire Protection Association (NFPA) Conference in Las Vegas - June, 2023

 Raul A. Angulo retired from the Seattle (WA) Fire Dept. with over 37 years of honorable service and is Captain Emeritus of Ladder Co.
 6. He is an international author and instructor and serves as a member of the editorial advisory board for Fire Apparatus and Emergency Equipment magazine.
 He has been teaching at FDIC International since 1996 and currently presents the popular workshop, Drills You’re Not Going to Find in the Book.

-I want to thank you for visiting the Protecting All Protectors Alliance (PAPA) booth at the recent NFPA conference in Boston, MA.
-It was a pleasure meeting and speaking with many of you.
+I want to thank you for visiting the Protecting All Protectors Alliance (PAPA) booth at the recent NFPA conference.
 I also want to congratulate you for taking the first step in asking important questions about how this unprecedented collapse happened to the Solomon Brother’s building (WTC 7).

 When you consider the fire load inside WTC 7, primarily office furnishings, it is difficult to believe that such a fire load could release the amount of thermal energy required to weaken a single structural column that would completely collapse such a building.
 Type I construction, the strongest of the five classes, is designed to withstand the common office fire load.
 In other words, the fuel should be consumed before structural components are compromised.
 Yet, per their own report, that is what the National Institute of Standards and Technology (NIST) wants us to believe.